jrletner/FE_Lectures/README.md

 1. We build on the same project each week to apply new concepts in a real codebase.
 2. Use the files in `JS_Mini_Project/class_code/<class_XX>/` to follow along or catch up:

-   - Read the `Introduction.md` to see context.
+- Skim the class `README.md` for context (goals, what changed, how to run).
-   - Use the `Current_Lesson_Walkthrough.md` to update your app from the last class.
+- Use `Current_Lesson_Walkthrough.md` to update your app from the previous class, step by step.

 ## Getting Started